signalfx/apmworkshop/apm/k8s/README.md

 ***

-## Exercise 4:  Manually instrument a Java app and add custom tags
+## Exercise 4:  Manually instrument a Java App And Add Custom Tags

 Let's say you have an app that has your own functions and doesn't only use auto-instrumented frameworks- or doesn't have any of them!